gvwilson/sys-tutorial/pages/index.md

     -   Creator is parent, gets process ID of child as return value
     -   Child gets 0 as return value (but has something else as its process ID)

-[% multi src/fork.py out/fork.out %]
+[% inc src/fork.py out/fork.out %]

 <!-- ---------------------------------------------------------------- -->
 [% section_break class="topic" title="Flushing I/O" %]